Jupiterium/TaskManager-SoftDev3/README.md

    ```bash
    npm run dev
    ```

-   The application will be available at `http://localhost:5173`
+   -> The actual application will then be available at `http://localhost:5173`

 4. **Run tests**:
    ```bash